793 West State Street

 loss surgery performed by Drs.
 Choban,

-Patricia Choban, MD, Marcus Miller, MD, and Phillip Price, MD, are board-certified general surgeons who comprise the surgical team of the Mount Carmel Bariatric Center, a state-of-the-art facility and "Center of Excellence" as designated by the American Society for Metabolic and Bariatric Surgery.
+Patricia Choban, MD, Marcus Miller, MD, Phillip Price, MD, and Maurice-Pierre Pagé, MD are board-certified general surgeons who comprise the surgical team of the Mount Carmel Bariatric Center, a state-of-the-art facility and "Center of Excellence" as designated by the American Society for Metabolic and Bariatric Surgery.
 Under the leadership of Drs.
-Choban, Miller and Price, Mount Carmel Bariatric Center provides weight loss surgery patients with a range of advanced bariatric options, each being part of a comprehensive weight loss management program with life-changing implications.
+Choban, Miller, Price and Pagé, Mount Carmel Bariatric Center provides weight loss surgery patients with a range of advanced bariatric options, each being part of a comprehensive weight loss management program with life-changing implications.
 The skilled weight loss surgeons of Mount Carmel Bariatric Center have successfully performed more than 3,500 bariatric procedures, consistently delivering safe and remarkable results that are well above the national average.

 Drs.
-Choban, Miller and Price offer an array of bariatric procedures, including adjustable gastric banding, Roux-en-Y gastric bypass surgery and sleeve gastrectomy, more commonly known as gastric sleeve surgery.
+Choban, Miller, Price and Pagé offer an array of bariatric procedures, including adjustable gastric banding, Roux-en-Y gastric bypass surgery and sleeve gastrectomy, more commonly known as gastric sleeve surgery.
 Each procedure reduces the capacity of the stomach, thereby restricting food intake and inducing safe and gradual weight loss.
 Patients who undergo weight loss surgery are able to remedy many health problems associated with obesity, including diabetes, high blood pressure, cholesterol, heart disease, depression and more.

 The Bariatric Center is an exclusive 10-bed unit with unique furnishings, equipment and even gowns to accommodate people of all sizes.
 And because it's located on the Mount Carmel West campus, there's plenty of diagnostic equipment and an ICU nearby for any special need or circumstance.

 Drs.
-Choban, Miller and Price offer free educational seminars to help prospective patients explore whether bariatric surgery is the right choice for them.
+Choban, Miller, Price and Pagé offer free educational seminars to help prospective patients explore whether bariatric surgery is the right choice for them.
 At these forums, patients learn about the different bariatric surgeries and have an opportunity to meet and ask questions of the surgeons.

 For more information about bariatric surgery at Mount Carmel or to obtain times, dates and locations for our free educational forum, call 614-234-LIFE.